6 Stretches to Relieve Lower Back Pain

 - Lie down on your back with your legs outstretched.

-- Raise your right leg and bend the knee at a 90° angle, then bring it on your left side towards the floor.
+- Raise your right leg and bend the knee at a 90° angle, then gently twist to bring it down toward the floor on your left side.

 - Hold this position for at least 20 seconds to feel the stretch in the muscles of the spine and buttocks.